How To Check Email Delivery Status (Delivered vs. Accepted)

 Once your email message has been delivered in Gmail, you’ll see the status in your email logs change from “accepted” to “delivered.”

-If there is a long delay before your emails are delivered to Gmail users, you should make sure you’re meeting Google’s new sender requirements.
-If you’re not meeting these requirements, Gmail will start to delay the delivery of your emails before it blocks them completely.
+If there is a long delay before your emails are delivered to Gmail users, make sure you’re meeting Google’s sender requirements.
+Since Google now enforces these rules, mail that fails them is delayed before it’s blocked, so a long “accepted” stretch to Gmail is worth investigating.

 What Does Email Accepted Status Mean?